People, Places and Products

 The health and happiness of the people that work for us, with us and around us is really important.
 We strongly believe that the value and quality we provide for our customers should never be at the expense of anyone.
-In 2012, we joined the ETI (Ethical Trade Initiative) to benchmark us against best practice in social compliance and we are pleased to report we have already achieved Improver status.
+In 2012, we joined the ETI (Ethical Trade Initiative) to benchmark us against best practice in social compliance and we are pleased to report we have been awarded achiever status in 2017.
 We are also active in our commitments towards communities here and abroad, volunteering time and offering financial support through our two charitable trusts.

 Health and Happiness at Work